Azure/autorest.powershell/docs/features-of-v4.md

 - If a cmdlet is associated with a PUT API and its verb is "New," it will be identified as a cmdlet for creation.
 - If a cmdlet is associated with a PATCH API and its verb is "Update," it will be identified as a cmdlet for update.

+## Managed Identity Best Practice Alignment

+In autorest.powershell v4, IdentityType and UserAssignedIdentity are generated to align our best practice design.
+As a result, generated cmdlets will have changes as below.

+- For IdentityType, it will be changed to EnableSystemAssignedIdentity\<SwitchParameter\> for new-* cmdlet and EnableSystemAssignedIdentity\<bool\> for update-* cmdlet.
+- For UserAssignedIdentity, it will be changed from UserAssignedIdentity\<HashTable\> to UserAssignedIdentity\<string\[\]\>.

 ## Implemented retry policy

 We have introduced two retry policies with the following details: